koenderks/rcityviews/README.md

 cityview(name = "Amsterdam", filename = "Amsterdam.png")
 ```

-For personal (non-commercial) printing it is recommended to use the option `license = FALSE` and save the image to a `.pdf` or `.svg` file, as shown below.
+For personal (non-commercial) printing it is advised to use the option `license = FALSE` and save the image to a `.pdf` or `.svg` file, as shown below.
 Afterwards, the image is best printed in a `500mm x 500mm` format.

 ### Themes